isabella232/adobe-status/src/pages/guides/index.md

 To learn more about creating projects in Adobe Developer Console, read the [Console getting started guide](https://developer.adobe.com/developer-console/docs/guides/getting-started/).
 At this point, you decide how you want to authenticate with the API.

-## Authentication

-Status API needs JWT token for authentication.
-Follow the steps below to setup your access token -

 ## Setting up the OAuth Server-to-Server credential

 Status API needs OAuth token for authentication.
 Follow the below steps to genrate OAuth Server-to-Server credential.